Zhaava/hse-acos-course/docs/part2os/15_Clang/lecture.md

 intermediate representation that is used to apply ISA-independent optimizations.
 LLVM IR looks like a high-level assembly language that can be in two forms: textual and binary (so-called bitcode).

+LLVM IR is based on [SSA-form](https://en.wikipedia.org/wiki/Static_single-assignment_form) (static single-assignment form).
+The main idea of this format is that every variable is assigned only once, which means that, for each new assignment, a new version of a variable is created (e.g. `%1`, `%2`, etc.).
+This format facilitates solving optimization tasks such as constant propagation, dead code elimination, etc.
+In the end, when a real assembly code is generated, variables are mapped to real registers.

 Translating source code to LLVM assembly (human-readable format):
 ```bash
 clang -S -emit-llvm test.c